Nikon - Nikkormat slide projector

 If one compares the performance of this projector (read: the condenser and the lens), this projector is in no way inferior to the Leitz Pradovit + Super Colorplan or Zeiss-Ikon Perkeo + P-Planar.

 In the folders and manual, that came with the projector, was stated that more PRO-Nikkor lenses would become available.
-However, those promised lenses (of focal lengths of 3, 5 and 6 inches) have never been spotted.
-After a production period of less than 10 years the curtain dropped in the early 1970´s.
+However, those promised lenses (of focal lengths of 3, 5 and 6 inches) have become extremely rare.
+Below some images of possible Nikkormat projection lenses.
+After a production period of less than 10 years the curtain dropped for the projectors.

 The Nikomat/Nikkormat slide projector model was used for other brands as well.
-Below you´ll see a ´brother´ of the Nikkormat projector: the almost identical Minolta Autopack AFT slide projector; only the projection lens - P-Rokkor 2.8/4 inch = 100mm. - is different.
+Below you´ll see a ´brother´ of the Nikkormat projector: the almost identical Minolta Autopack AFT slide projector; only the projection lens - P-Rokkor 2.8/4 inch = 100mm. - is a different one.
 All parts, even the remote control, are interchangeable.

 two identical projectors with their own lens and ´tartan´.